formifan2002/signalk-vaarweginformatie-blocked/README.md

 # SignalK AIS to NMEA 0183 Converter

-A SignalK plugin that converts AIS vessel data to NMEA 0183 sentences and broadcasts them via TCP to clients like Navionics Boating App.
+A SignalK plugin that converts AIS vessel data to NMEA 0183 sentences and broadcasts them via TCP to clients like 'Navionics Boating App' or 'OpenCpn'.
 Optionally forwards AIS data to VesselFinder.com and integrates cloud vessel data from AISFleet.com.

 It is intended for vessels that do not have their own AIS receiver on board.